 The following tips may help deal with the potty training regression in children (2).

 - Follow a regular schedule: Make a potty schedule for your child based on their potty habits.
-You may ask them to sit on a potty seat after meals, every two to three hours, or after they wake up from sleep in the morning or after naps.
+You may ask them to sit on a potty seat after they wake up from sleep in the morning or after naps.
 These are the times when a child is most likely to have bowel movements.

 - No diapers again: Do not go back to diapers or pull-ups if your child had an accident.
 It may cause the child to become dependent on diapers again, leading to regression eventually.

-- Treat medical problems: If your child has a medical issue, seek a pediatrician’s advice.
+- Treat medical problems: Seek a pediatrician’s advice to rule out any hidden medical or psychological issues.
 Children with digestive disorders may require special care or treatment to resolve potty training regression.

 - Avoid distractions: Keep away distractions during potty time.
 Set rules for potty time so that your child does not bring along toys or other items that are bound to distract them.

 - Offer positive reinforcement: If your child follows their schedule and does not have accidents, you may reward them.
+You can shower them with hugs and kisses by way of reward.
+Even sticker charts work well.
+Praising them for what they are doing right also goes a long way.
 This may encourage them to follow the same schedule the next day.
-You may also shower the child with verbal praises.

 - Reinforce training: If the regression is recent, you may repeat the timings or techniques that initially worked for your child.
 Remember, consistent potty training for a few weeks or months is required to ensure that the child does not revert to old toilet habits.